-- version control using Git (this is a mandatory inclusion for an ESDW),
+- version control using Git,

 - introduction to Python,

 - source code documentation,

 - technical skills specific to the ESDW.

 If training content in this category is required, then it must be provided at the working knowledge level.
 Any necessary material at the awareness level should be provided to the participants well in advance.
 See Section 4.4 for more details.